-(Approved by UCVM Faculty Council: June 12, 2024) (Approved by Provost: June 16, 2024)
+Approved by UCVM Faculty Council: May 6, 2025 Approved by the Provost & Vice President (Academic): July 1, 2025

 Background

 The University of Calgary Faculty of Veterinary Medicine (UCVM) Faculty Guidelines have been created by adding UCVM-specific guidance where appropriate within the GFC Academic Staff Criteria & Processes Handbook ("GFC Handbook").
 The content and Part numbering of the Handbook have not been altered.
 UCVM-specific guidance has been added as text boxes immediately following the relevant section in the GFC Handbook.
 In other words, a "UCVM" text box applies to the Part with the corresponding number in the GFC Handbook.
 In the event an unintended conflict or contradiction that arises because of the UCVM-specific guidance and the Handbook, the Handbook content shall prevail.